Filling the gaps of Indigenous history

 A further reach

 In 2013, Victoria was awarded another prestigious Fellowship – this time with ArtsNSW.
-As the current NSW Centenary of ANZAC Commemoration (2014-2018) History Fellow, she’s exploring the diverse and distinctive ways WWI and the ANZAC experience impacted upon the lives of women in NSW.
+As the current NSW Centenary of ANZAC Commemoration (2014-2018) History Fellow, she’s explored the diverse and distinctive ways WWI and the ANZAC experience impacted upon the lives of women in NSW.

 “These include the stories of Australian Army nurses who served in India, pro-war women who established the Australian Women’s Service Corps, anti-war women who opposed conscription, and unique characters like 16-year-old Maud Butler from Kurri Kurri, a coalminer’s daughter who attempted to go to the front to fight.”